 Overall width: 21.6″

-Mamas & Papas gives 2 year warranty from the date of purchase.
-Here is more information on the warranty.
+Mamas & Papas gives a 2-year warranty from the date of purchase.

 The Armadillo City model is available in 4 colors: black, lemon drop, blue, and coral pink.
-All of strollers come with sleek black frame.
+All of the strollers come with a sleek black frame.